fatih22yilmaz/gitlab-semantic-versioning/README.md

 # gitlab-semantic-versioning

-Docker image that can be used to automatically version projects using semantic versioning.
+Docker image that can be used to automatically version projects.

-Visit [semver.org](https://semver.org/) to read more about semantic versioning.

 ## How is the version determined?

 Versions are being maintained using git tags.

-If no git tag is available, the first version update will result in version 1.0.0.
+If no git tag is available, the first version update will result in version (current-date).1.
-If git tags are available, it will determine whether to do a major, minor, or patch update based on specific merge request labels.
-The `bump-minor` and `bump-major` labels exist to do either a minor or major bump.
-If a merge request has no labels attached, it will perform a patch update by default.
+If git tags are available, it will determine whether to update date part or the patch part.

 ## Prerequisites

-### Group labels

-As stated above, the version update workflow relies on merge request labels to determine the new version.
-The `bump-minor` and `bump-major` labels have been set as global GitLab labels.
-However, global labels only propogate to groups created after setting a global label.
-When adding a global label, they [do not automatically propogate to existing groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/12707).

-If you cannot select the specified labels in your merge request, your group was most likely created before the global labels were defined.
-Please follow [this guide to setup group-specific labels](https://docs.gitlab.com/ee/user/project/labels.html)

 ### API token and group